mcustiel/php-simple-config/README.md

 * PHP files (containing a config array).
 * INI files
 * JSON files
+* YAML files

 The component can read and write these configuration formats.

 Also, it allows the developer to cache the configurations to increase the performance when accessing to it.
-This functionality is experimental (currently testing the increment in performance) but can be used, the types of cache supported are:
-* PHP file
-* serialized file
-* memcached
+Currently just one configuration cacher is supported: **PHP file**.
+This cacher saves the parsed configuration in a .php file as a PHP array.

 Installation
 ------------